Who speaks for US on N. Korea? Contradictions emerge

 On Tuesday, Tillerson said the US was willing to talk to North Korea, while US Senator Lindsey Graham said military options are "inevitable if North Korea continues" on its current path of weapons development.

+The Trump administration policy on North Korea has been to ratchet up the pressure on Pyongyang with sanctions in order to push them to the negotiating table.

-Some North Korea watchers worry that inconsistent and opaque messaging from the United States has hamstrung their position when it comes to North Korea, a country which test-fired two long-range missiles in July that could theoretically reach the US mainland.
+However, some North Korea watchers worry that inconsistent and opaque messaging from the United States has hamstrung their position when it comes to North Korea, a country which test-fired two long-range missiles in July that could theoretically reach the US mainland.

+"The way that the message is coming out, it's a bit confusing on the surface of it," said Dr. John Park, the director of the Korea Working Group and a professor at Harvard University's Kennedy School.

 US officials have steadily condemned North Korea's missile tests, which are a violation of international law.
 Some policies and talking points have remained unchanged, the biggest being that negotiations without North Korea committing to denuclearization up-front are a non-starter.